NumericalMax/Randomized-Matrix-Product/README.md

 # TODO:
 - Implementation of the random sampling by the given probability vector A_row.
-  By now there is only uniform sampling implemented.
+  By now there is only uniform sampling implemented, i.e. not the sampling proposed in the paper.

 # Author
 Max Kapsecker, 2018: Remark, that there is always room for optimization.
 The Code can certainly be optimized in terms of time and space efficiency.
 Feel free to report any mistake to: max.kapsecker@tum.de